-Although the Honors College is currently undergoing revision, Yavapai College is accepting qualified students in their Phi Theta Kappa (PTK) Honors Society chapter, Beta Gamma Pi.
-PTK is an international honor society of two-year colleges and academic programs.
-It is the largest honor society in American higher education with over two million members and more than 1,200 chapters in all 50 states and abroad.
-PTK recognizes and encourages its four corner stones: Scholarship, Leadership, Service, and Fellowship.
+Yavapai College is home to the award-winning Beta Gamma Pi chapter of Phi Theta Kappa (PTK), an international honor society for two-year colleges and academic programs.
+As the largest honor society in American higher education, PTK boasts over two million members and more than 1,200 chapters across all 50 states and abroad.
+The organization emphasizes its four cornerstones: Scholarship, Leadership, Service, and Fellowship.
+Members learn undergraduate research skills, engage in leadership and service, and develop fellowship with peers.
+Additionally, student members have the opportunity to receive competitive scholarships when transferring to their chosen universities, further enhancing their educational journey.